mindy-tran/calculator/README.md

 # A Calculator (or two)

+I included the completed code I did for the project as well as the files forked from UO CIS 212.

 In this project you will build a simple interactive calculator.
 The calculator is limited to integers (no floating-point numbers).